 Welcome, Inclusion, Respect: A commitment to a Church open to all

-This booklet has been produced for the Diocese by Wendy Bryant, who is now working as Disability Adviser to help clergy and lay people value and include people with disabilities in the life of the Church.
-(Also available as an easier read version)
+This booklet has been produced for the Diocese by Wendy Bryant, who has worked in recent years as Disability Adviser to help clergy and lay people value and include people with disabilities in the life of the Church.
+(Also available as an easier read version).

 Children in church resource